 Propagating the cuttings directly in the soil leaves you out of the trouble of transplanting after the root growth.

 - Dig the soil around 2 inches deep and stick the stem inside.
-Remember to be gentle as they are delicate.

 - Make the stem stand tall using a stick pole or a thin branch.